 Fringe Benefits: A flat allocation of $7,000 per year to cover health insurance and related costs.

-Training Allowance: An annual sum of $8,000 to support travel, workshops, supplies, and professional development.
+Training Allowance: An annual sum of $8,000 to support travel, workshops, supplies,

 Please note that indirect costs are not permitted.
 All requested funds must be directly allocated to research or training-related expenses.